pirovc/ganon/README.md

 ## Details

 ganon is designed to index large sets of genomic reference sequences and to classify short reads against them efficiently.
-The tool uses Interleaved Bloom Filters as indices based on k-mers and minimizers.
+The tool uses Interleaved Bloom Filters as indices based on k-mers/minimizers.
 It was mainly developed, but not limited, to the metagenomics classification problem: quickly assign short fragments to their closest reference among thousands of references.

 ### Features